anilozbakir/M66Console/README.md

 ### WriteFile Shift+Ctrl+W

-    Enter the new name of the file and then write the contents when promoted
+    Enter the new name of the file and then write the contents when promted. use Ctrl+z to end tyoing data

+### DeleteFile Shift+Ctrl+D

+    Select the File from list and Delete.use List Command to refresh the list

+### Append File Shift+Ctrl+A

+    Select file from appering list
+    Write content and use Ctrl+z to end typing data

 ### Upload File Shift+Ctrl+P

-    The default upload directory files are read when the program is first run .they come as a list and the file is copied to module with the same name and content.so the user can use an ordinary word processor to create files
+    The default upload directory files are read when the program is first run . they come as a list and the file is copied to module with the same name and content. so the user can use an ordinary word processor to create files

-### Download File Shift+Ctrl+
+### Download File Shift+Ctrl+T
  The files in the module are read with list. the selected file is copied to default download directory with the same name and content.